Monday 30 October 2023, at the Scottish Parliament

 Vulnerable to climate chaos

-As Nick emphasised, land was one of our key assets and a big player in the economy, sustaining many individuals, businesses and communities, with Scotland’s natural capital valued at £206 billion.
+As Nick emphasised, land is one of our key assets and a big player in the economy, sustaining many individuals, businesses and communities, with Scotland’s natural capital valued at £206 billion.
 However, our land is a finite resource, and large parts of it are degraded.

 Change is unavoidable

-Nick stressed that we needed to prepare for these climate changes now—they are unavoidable and are proving more problematic than expected even in temperate latitudes, with the next degree of global warming coming three times faster than the last.
+Nick stressed that we need to prepare for these climate changes now—they are unavoidable and are proving more problematic than expected even in temperate latitudes, with the next degree of global warming coming three times faster than the last.

 Managing for resilience